 But this plausibility comes at a cost.

-What artists learn early — and law struggles to accept
+What artists learn early, law struggles to accept

 In serious artistic training, one lesson arrives quickly: absolute originality does not exist.
-Art does not emerge ex nihilo.
-It is relational, referential, iterative.
-Styles are learned.
-Forms are inherited.
-Techniques circulate.
+Art is relational, referential, iterative, built from styles that are learned, forms that are inherited, and techniques that circulate.

-This understanding is not a postmodern provocation.
-It is basic professional literacy — articulated explicitly across movements such as collage, appropriation, Fluxus, and postmodernism (see e.g. writings around Fluxus).
+This understanding is not a postmodern provocation but basic professional literacy, articulated explicitly across movements such as collage, appropriation, Fluxus, and postmodernism (see e.g. writings around Fluxus).

 In music, it becomes unavoidable.
-Techno, hip-hop, sampling, remix culture — these genres are not exceptions to an originality rule.
-They are demonstrations that the rule itself is fiction (see Lawrence Lessig, Free Culture).
+Techno, hip-hop, sampling, remix culture: these genres are not exceptions to an originality rule but demonstrations that the rule itself is fiction (see Lawrence Lessig, Free Culture).

 And yet, copyright continues to operate as if works were cleanly attributable to singular acts of creation.